-At Long Last Launch: Impeachment May Gain Momentum From First Big Moment
+At Long Last, Launch: Impeachment May Gain Momentum From First Big Moment

 But in the present instance, there was been nothing comparable to a Starr report with its salacious details of Clinton's affair with intern Monica Lewinsky.
 There has been nothing like the gut punch of the Saturday Night Massacre.
 So this week's debate on the House floor, and the vote to authorize formal proceedings going forward, may well have a different order of significance.

 The vote certainly goes beyond Pelosi's Sept.
 24 announcement, the whistleblower complaint and the transcript.
-And it goes beyond the wave of testimony backing up the complaint that has come from State Department and National Security Agency professionals with insider knowledge of the Ukraine relationship broadly and Trump's call to Zelenskiy in particular.
+And it goes beyond the wave of testimony backing up the complaint that has come from State Department and National Security Council professionals with insider knowledge of the Ukraine relationship broadly and Trump's call to Ukraine President Volodymyr Zelenskiy in particular.

 None of these steady drip-drip developments had quite become The Moment, the seminal event that moved the story into the category it clearly has entered now.